Asymmetric Trust Effects of Corrective AI in Expert Advisory Workflows under Epistemic Dependence: Methodology

 \subsubsection{Epistemic Trustworthiness (METI)}

-To assess participants’ epistemic trust in the advisor, we administered items from the Muenster Epistemic Trustworthiness Inventory (METI) \cite{hendriks2015meti}.
-METI operationalizes epistemic trustworthiness along three dimensions: perceived expertise, integrity, and benevolence.
-Following the instrument’s dimensional structure, we computed composite scores for expertise, integrity, and benevolence by averaging item responses within each dimension (higher scores indicate stronger perceived epistemic trustworthiness).
+To assess participants’ epistemic trust in the advisor, we administered items from the Muenster Epistemic Trustworthiness Inventory (METI)~\cite{hendriks2015meti}.
+METI operationalizes epistemic trustworthiness along three dimensions: perceived expertise, integrity, and benevolence, reflecting perceived competence, adherence to professional standards (e.g., honesty and fairness), and goodwill toward others, respectively.
+Following the instrument’s dimensional structure, we computed dimension scores by averaging item responses within each dimension (higher scores indicate stronger perceived epistemic trustworthiness).
 Item counts and internal consistency for each composite are reported in Appendix~\ref{app:measures}.
 The full METI item set and dimension groupings used in this study are provided in Appendix~\ref{app:meti}.